mcostalba/scoutfish/README.md

-After some header, there is a list of matches, each match reports an offset (in bytes) in the original _my_big_db.pgn_ file, pointing at the beginning of the matching game and the ply number (half move) of the first match inside the game.
+After some header, there is a list of matches, each match reports an offset (in bytes) in the original _my_big_db.pgn_ file, pointing at the beginning of the matching game and the ply number: this is the number of (half) moves before reaching the first position in the game that satisfies the given condition.

 In case you call Scoutfish from a higher level tool, like a GUI or a web interface, it is better to run in interactive mode: